correctiv/Cryptophant/README.md

 ## to view the presentation

 * checkout this repo
+* change directory to the one where you checked the repo out
 * checkout [revealjs](https://github.com/hakimel/reveal.js) in the same directory under the name `reveal.js`
 * open the `slides.html` file in your browser

 ## to build the slides

 * checkout this repo
+* change directory to the one where you checked the repo out
 * checkout [revealjs](https://github.com/hakimel/reveal.js) in the same directory under the name `reveal.js`
 * edit the source of the slides: the `slides.md` file